Please review our list of frequently asked questions for judges. If your question isn’t answered here, please contact

 Yes.
 Indeed, we encourage teams to watch other teams’ long-term performances on tournament day.
 Teams can watch other teams doing the same long-term problem, as well as teams doing other problems.
 Teams should NOT watch practice performances by other teams, prior to the Regional Tournament.

 Yes.
 You might want to review the Odyssey of the Mind Program Guide, page 18, for information about team size; a link to it is available on the Resources page.

 When a team is performing their 8-minute skit, a membership sign must be visible.
 The sign shows the official membership name and membership number.
-Please see the Odyssey of the Mind Program Guide, pages 42 and 44-45, for details.
+Please see the Odyssey of the Mind Program Guide, around pages 42 and 44-45, for details.

 For teams competing at the NoVA North Regional Tournament, we recommend that you wait until the tournament schedule is posted to finish work on your membership sign in order to verify what your team’s official membership name and number is.
 For schools with multiple memberships, you will not be able to determine whether you are Team A or Team B and what your number is until then.